blehr/Pummel/README.md

 ##Note concerning the Front-Page
 ![frontpage-screenshot](https://dl.dropboxusercontent.com/u/21809793/set-static-front-page.png)

-The customizable Front Page will only be available if the Front Page is set to stati
+The customizable Front Page will only be available if the Front Page is set to static

 ##Customize
 ![Screenshot](https://dl.dropboxusercontent.com/u/21809793/Screenshot_all.png)